How to Fold a Pocket Square – 5 Pocket Square Folds

 How to Choose a Pocket Square

 When in doubt, keep it simple.
-A white solid pocket square, while a little plain, will suffice for the majority of outfits.
+A white solid is a starter, and while a little plain, will suffice for the majority of outfits.
 You can’t go wrong with a few whites when building your collection.
 After that, move on to the accent colors that work best with your wardrobe.
 Got a lot of blue ties?
 Look for pocket squares that have a blue in their designs.
 Love earth-toned suits, look for squares in earthy browns and greens.
 Just remember, most people will only see a 1 in. x 3 in. section of a pocket square, so you don’t have to be too meticulous about choosing colors.

 The main thing is to wear one.
 If for no other reason than the fact that an unfilled pocket looks a bit bare, we believe if you have a jacket on, you should have a pocket square in the pocket.
 Yes, it’s purely decorative, but then again, most clothes are.
 Hopefully, we’ve given you all the ammunition you need to never go square-less again.

 As always, if you have questions, we’ve got answers.
-While we can’t build you an outfit in the comments section, we can offer guidance about the pocket square folds and anything else we showcased above.
+While we can’t build you an outfit in the comments section, we can offer guidance about the folds and anything else we showcased above.

 Your Next Move: